braeden-pb/desktop-security-system/README.md

 # Configure
 cmake ..

-# Build all targets
+### Build the Application Only
-cmake --build .
+cmake --build . --target SecuritySystem
 ```

 > On first run, CMake will automatically download **SFML 3.0.0** and **GoogleTest 1.14.0** via FetchContent.
 This requires an internet connection.